adversinc/node-sandbox-ex/README.md

 (Note: I may add an easier way to do module replacement in the future, but for now, this is the easiest way.)

 You can specify the path to a custom `shovel.js` by using the `shovel` option on `Sandbox` (see "Basic Usage" above.)

 Inside of `shovel.js` (it's in the `lib/` folder), node-sandbox sets up RPC, wraps `require()`, and executes the file passed to it (in that order).
+Feel free to use the `shovel.js` node-sandbox provides as a template for your custom one.

-If you want, you can bootstrap your own RPC class in a custom `shovel.js`, but it isn't nessesary.
-It's important to note though, that the `Sandbox` class' `ready` event is emitted due to a response over the stream, so you might want to keep node-sandbox's RPC classes in there (they won't send things over the wire unless you call methods).
+If you want, you can bootstrap your own RPC class here, but it isn't nessesary.
+It's important to note though, that the `Sandbox` class' `ready` event is emitted due to a response over the stream, so you might want to keep node-sandbox's RPC classes in there (they won't send things over the wire after `ready` is emitted unless you call methods).

 To replace modules, we need to pass some extra params to `requireFactory`. `requireFactory` will wrap `require()` so that it can only load the allowed modules.
 If we pass it some extra options, we can replace whole modules with certain objects.